 - If the church becomes uncomfortable with any activity or financial transaction, it should engage an attorney to review the activity or financial transaction.

 This post is taken from "When Your Church Needs a Lawyer," an article that also offers advice for selecting and supervising an attorney.
-For further help with legal issues, purchase the downloadable resource Avoiding Church Lawsuits and the four-volume set Pastor, Church & Law.
+For further help with legal issues, purchase Pastor, Church & Law and the downloadable resource Avoiding Church Lawsuits.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."